Electrical muscle stimulation: Uses

+Mechanism of action

+NMES works by delivering electrical impulses that cause involuntary muscle contractions, mimicking the effects of voluntary exercise.
+In addition to directly stimulating muscle fibers, recent research has shown that NMES activates corticomotor pathways, engaging both peripheral and central nervous system structures.
+This process helps activate fast-twitch muscle fibers and promotes neural adaptations similar to those seen with voluntary high-intensity exercise.

 Physical rehabilitation

-In medicine, EMS is used for rehabilitation purposes, for instance in physical therapy in the prevention muscle atrophy due to inactivity or neuromuscular imbalance, which can occur for example after musculoskeletal injuries (damage to bones, joints, muscles, ligaments and tendons).
+In medicine, EMS is used for rehabilitation purposes, for instance in physical therapy in the prevention of muscle atrophy due to inactivity or neuromuscular imbalance, which can occur for example after musculoskeletal injuries (damage to bones, joints, muscles, ligaments and tendons).
 This is distinct from transcutaneous electrical nerve stimulation (TENS), in which an electric current is used for pain therapy.
-In the case of TENS, the current is usually sub-threshold, meaning that a muscle contraction is not observed.
+"The main difference is the desired outcome.
+TENS unit is a medical device for pain relief.
+The desired outcome is to reduce pain by stimulating different nerve signals.
+EMS fitness is also an FDA-cleared medical device but meant for muscle development.
+EMS fitness is designed to stimulate all the major muscle groups to elicit strength and endurance adaptations."

 For people who have progressive diseases such as cancer or chronic obstructive pulmonary disease, EMS is used to improve muscle weakness for those unable or unwilling to undertake whole-body exercise.
 EMS may lead to statistically significant improvement in quadriceps muscle strength, however, further research is needed as this evidence is graded as low certainty.
 The same study also indicates that EMS may lead to increased muscle mass.
 Low certainty evidence indicates that adding EMS to an existing exercise programme may help people who are unwell spend fewer days confined to their beds.
+Additionally, neuromuscular electrical stimulation (NMES) has been shown to improve functional capacity, walking distance, and muscle strength in patients undergoing hemodialysis for end-stage renal disease, with no major adverse effects reported.

+NMES has been found to be effective in treating certain upper and lower extremity issues post-stroke, weakness following ACL repair and total knee replacement, muscle weakness in knee osteoarthritis, and debilitation and weakness after critical illnesses.
+However, the benefit of NMES for patellofemoral pain syndrome (PFPS) remains uncertain.

 During EMS training, a set of complementary muscle groups (e.g., biceps and triceps) are often targeted in alternating fashion, for specific training goals, such as improving the ability to reach for an item.